Assistant Professor of General Studies and Peace & Social Justice Studies;

-Chair of the Peace and Social Justice Studies Department
+Department Chair of Peace and Social Justice Studies

 At Berea College since 2008